Destination safety: teen driver education a priority at Penn State Health Children’s Hospital

 Penn State Milton S. Hershey Medical Center is the only Level 1 adult and Level 1 pediatric trauma program in Pennsylvania.
 The designation indicates that a center provides the highest level of trauma care with all necessary specialists, equipment and every possible resource available at all times, according to Amy Bollinger, pediatric trauma and injury prevention program manager at the Children’s Hospital.

-“Our trauma registry data demonstrates that the second-leading cause of pediatric trauma admissions at Penn State Children’s Hospital is attributed to motor vehicle collisions,” she said.
+“Our trauma registry data demonstrates that the second-leading cause of pediatric trauma admissions at Penn State Health Children’s Hospital is attributed to motor vehicle collisions,” she said.
 “Every year, we are witness to teens whose lives have been permanently changed by car accidents.”

 National statistics say approximately 30 teens are injured in motor vehicle crashes involving an inexperienced driver about every hour, and each day, seven will die in those collisions.
 Many of the accidents are preventable if only teens would slow down and wear their seatbelts, Shirk said.